nguyenduchuy7902/Nguyen-Duc-Huy/README.md

-# Nguyen-Duc-Huy
+# About me
-This description is only about my information
+This discription is only about my information😆😆😆
+1. Coding
+2. Football
+3. Watching movies